 From this statement, the mandatory use of probabilistic approaches is not guaranteed but suggested, yet no guidance on what approaches to use or what constitutes a methodology for probabilistic structural integrity exists.
 It is also important that whatever approach is used, it should be validated in some way, rather than just being verified or checked.

 The current paper is a contribution to the Establishing Advanced modular reactor Structural Integrity Codes and Standards (EASICS) project [12] aiming to establish guidance on the structural integrity codes and standards that are required to support GDA of AMR designs in the UK through technology innovation and transfer.
 The specific focus of this paper is on providing a state-of-the-art-review of existing probabilistic guidance in current structural design codes and wider literature that explore the application of probabilistic techniques at different stages of the product lifecycle for various nuclear reactor geometries and materials.
 This provides advice on what would be suitable for inclusion within codes and standards.
-The findings of this work can be presented to key stakeholders, including the regulator ONR, as well as high temperature nuclear design code developers i.e., EDF R5 and R6 procedures, RCC-MR and ASME III division 5, AMR vendors and the wider industry, to seek acceptance of a quite fundamental shift in design code approach and seek changes in international design codes.
+The findings of this work should be of interest to key stakeholders, including, (i) the regulator (ONR), (ii) high temperature nuclear design code developers, i.e., EDF R5 and R6 procedures, RCC-MR and ASME III division 5, (iii) AMR vendors and the wider industry.
+The context is to seek acceptance of a quite fundamental shift in design code approach and seek changes in international design codes.

 The remainder of this paper is organized as follows.
 In Section 2, the concept of structural reliability at three levels is introduced.
 Specific attention is given to introducing a newly proposed Level 1 structural reliability analysis, called Three-Term Reference Damage Model (3T-RDM) [13], which establishes a simplified means of estimating the failure probability.
-Approximate approaches used in Level 2, Monte Carlo (MC) analysis and sampling strategies employed in Level 3 are also described in Section 2.
+Also discussed in Section 2 are approximate approaches used in Level 2, and Monte Carlo (MC) analysis and sampling strategies employed in Level 3.
 In Section 3, sensitivity analysis (SA) and most commonly used SA approaches together with their pros/cons are explained.
-Current status of probabilistic assessment in nuclear sector is reviewed and analysed in Section 4.
+The current status of probabilistic assessment in the nuclear sector is reviewed and analysed in Section 4.
 Section 5 summarizes the conclusions and presents some potential future directions in the field.

 Probabilistic Structural Analysis